is0383kk/Pytorch_VAE-GMM/README.md

 Implementation of a model to make VAE and GMM learn from each other.
 VAE sends x_d to GMM
 GNM sends the parameters(\mu,\Lambda^{-1}) of the Gaussian distribution to VAE
+This idea of integrating probability models is based on [this paper](https://arxiv.org/abs/1910.08918)
 This is a Graphical Model of VAE-GMM model:

 <div>